Icelandair flies to Antarctica: Putting the ice back in Icelandair

-In February this year, we took an incredible trip south, way south, to pick up Norwegian scientists at their Antarctic outpost and return them home for the northern hemisphere summer.
-This week, we had the mission of delivering them back to Troll research station (via Cape Town) to begin a new southern summer on the ice.
+In February 2021, we took an incredible trip south, way south, to pick up Norwegian scientists at their Antarctic outpost and return them home for the northern hemisphere summer.
+In November 2021, we had the mission of delivering them back to Troll research station (via Cape Town) to begin a new southern summer on the ice.
 It's always a joy to work on projects such as these.

-Check out our other Antarctica project in the coming months, working with Antarctica Logistics & Expedition and connecting Punta Arenas in Chile with Union Glacier.
+Check out our other Antarctica project over the southern hemisphere summer, working with Antarctica Logistics & Expedition and connecting Punta Arenas in Chile with Union Glacier.

 We usually fly closer to home, near the Arctic Circle, but this flight was even cooler: 4 days and 42 flight hours from the top of the world to the bottom, and home again.